OptimomEngineer/RoboND-Perception-Project/writeup_template.md

 ### Writeup  by Divya Patel ###

 This project allowed us to really get down and dirty with the perception pipeline and figure out how to best understand machine learning as well as work on methods of avoiding collisions and clearing the various maps so that the robot can best pick up the objects.
 There is a high learning curve for ROS and Gazebo but the extra time allocated to working on this project and pushing through creates oppurtunities to really learn the tools needed to have a successful pick and place.

-One of the things I really learned was to correctly set the bashrc file.
+One of the things I really learned was to correctly set the bashrc file, update certain packages and do not update ubuntu.
+I had to many system issues and it really helped me learn linux extremely well.

-using a tilda didn't help my situation as the bashrc file didn't really know where to go. so I modified by adding the full path here and it solved many of my problems.
-I was consistently having many problems and found that this and also an update on the vmware ubuntu caused all of these problems.
+Using a tilda didn't help my situation as the bashrc file didn't really know where to go. so I modified by adding the full path here and it solved many of my problems.
+I was consistently having many problems and found that this and also an update on the vmware ubuntu caused all of these problems, I also needed to update certain packages and googled endlessly to figure out the cures.
 I eventually started completely over and simplified my approach to see where the problems where.
-Turns out I wasn't the only one having this issues so I hope this writeup will help others.
+Turns out I wasn't the only one having these issues so I hope this writeup will help others.

 Make sure you source your bashrc file CORRECTLY. export GAZEBO_MODEL_PATH=/home/robond/catkin_ws/src/RoboND-Perception-Project/pr2_robot/models:$GAZEBO_MODEL_PATH